jamf/DEPNotify/README.md

 DEPNotify is completely controlled via echoing text to its control file.
 By default this is `/var/tmp/depnotify.log` but can be changed with the [`-path`](#-path) flag.

 The application then reacts to `Command:` and `Status:` lines written to the control file.
+Newer features of the app also utilize menu.nomad.DEPNotify.plist that is saved to the current user's home library preferences folder.

 # Application Flags